 109 Main Street

-As you can read above, The Nortons hid escaping slaves in their Plainville house, which was demolished in the 1960s but is commemorated by a marker at the Ideal Machinery company, 109 East Main Street.
+The Nortons hid escaping slaves in their Plainville house, which was demolished in the 1960s but is commemorated by a marker at the Ideal Machinery company at 109 East Main Street.
 “Etched in Memory” by Charles Norton contains recollections of the family’s antislavery activities.

-This place is right in that crazy area of Plainville where Routes 10, 72, 372, train tracks and I-84 all come together in a big mess.
-Up the street from Sliders – you know, the restaurant/bar that you can never, EVER give directions to because this area is so screwed up.
+This place is right in that crazy area of Plainville where Routes 10, 72, 372, train tracks and the worst onramp to I-84 all come together in a big mess.

 The Nortons are buried in the West Street Cemetery (below) which is why, I guess, the Freedom Trail folks combined the two.
 But what’s weird about that is that this nice handsome sign stands in the parking lot of Ideal Machinery and should be treated as a separate site to my mind.
 Oh well.